Import Duty From Mexico to US in 2026: Rates by Product

 Here is the cleanest way to think about Mexico duty exposure right now:

-Tax Foundation’s 2026 tariff tracker is useful because it keeps the current baseline environment visible.
-Even when Mexico is the origin, importers still need to know whether a universal or temporary tariff layer is active and whether any product-specific measures apply.
+CBP’s 2026 Mexico/Canada guidance and IEEPA FAQ are useful because they keep the current additional-duty environment visible.
+Even when Mexico is the origin, importers still need to know whether the shipment is USMCA-qualified, whether a reciprocal-tariff exception applies, and whether any product-specific measure applies.

 That does not erase the Mexico advantage.
 It just means “Mexico” is not a substitute for real tariff work.